RenilGarala/Book-Library/README.md

 A dynamic **Book Library** website that fetches and displays book data from **FreeAPI.app**.
 This project helps practice working with **API requests**, handling **JSON data**, and rendering dynamic content using JavaScript.

 ## 🚀 Objective
-Create a book library website that allows users to view, search, sort, and paginate through book data fetched from **FreeAPI.app**.
+Create a book library website that allows users to view, search, sort book data fetched from **FreeAPI.app**.

 ## 🛠️ Tech Stack
 - HTML